 • Rehabilitation: This program allows you to return your loan to good standing by making nine consecutive on-time payments within ten months.
 Once completed, your loan will no longer default, and any negative marks on your credit report will be removed.

-• Consolidation: With consolidation, you can combine multiple federal student loans into one new loan.
-This option can help simplify repayment by offering lower monthly payments through extended repayment terms.
+• Consolidation: You can combine multiple federal student loans into one new loan.
+This option can simplify repayment by offering lower monthly payments through extended repayment terms.

 • Pause Programs: Some programs allow you to temporarily pause or suspend your loan payments while you work towards getting out of default.
 These include deferment or forbearance programs that offer relief during challenging times.

-• App or Call: Utilize online tools or contact your loan servicer directly via phone to inquire about the specific steps required for recovery.
+• App or Call: Utilize online tools or contact your loan servicer directly to inquire about the steps required for recovery.

 • Time Frame: Remember that getting out of default may take time, so patience is critical.